Skip to content

 3. .bss holds global variables with zero as their initial value.

-This simple program does not have any global variables so we only see .rodata.
-The end of .rodata is 0x800000d8, which is the start of the heap region.
-You will learn about this region later in the dynamic memory allocation section.
+This simple program does not have any global variables, so we only see .rodata.
+The end of .rodata is 0x800000c8, which is the start of the heap region.
+You will learn about heap later in the dynamic memory allocation section.

 Formatted output